1. Who We Are

 Any individual may seek advice from the Office of the Information and Privacy Commissioner of Alberta and, if appropriate, file a written complaint with the Commissioner’s office.
 However, individuals are encouraged to submit a complaint to APEGA’s Privacy Officer first.

 13.1.
 Personal Information - Website

-APEGA uses third-party services that may place non-personally identifying cookies on your computer.
+APEGA uses third-party services that may place non–personally identifying cookies on your computer.
 APEGA also uses Google Analytics to track usage information that helps improve the websites for all users.
-In addition, APEGA uses Google AdWords' remarketing features to deliver relevant advertisements to you when you use other websites that participate in the Google content network, based on your past visits to any APEGA website.
+In addition, APEGA uses Google AdWords’ remarketing features to deliver relevant advertisements when you use websites that participate in the Google content network, based on your past visits to any APEGA website.
 You can learn more about how Google uses these cookies and how to opt out of them by visiting Google's advertisement settings.

 Parts of the website are for members, permit holders, and applicants.
 If you log in to one of APEGA’s online services, you may be asked for personal information such as your member ID and password.
 This information confirms your identity.
 If you do not want to provide APEGA with this information, you will not be able to access these parts of the website.
 APEGA protects your personal information while you use these secured pages.
 Furthermore, personal information is protected by PIPA.

 This website links to other websites.
 APEGA is not responsible for the content or the privacy policies of other websites.

 APEGA does not sell personal information to third parties.

 Personal information will be shared outside of APEGA as necessary to administer and enforce the Act.
 Personal contact information may be shared with trusted third-party product and service providers that have agreed to provide benefits to APEGA members.